Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy

-The Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy is a Golden Globe Award presented annually by the Hollywood Foreign Press Association.
+The Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy is a Golden Globe Award first presented by the Hollywood Foreign Press Association.
 It is given in honor of an actor who has delivered an outstanding performance in a leading role in a musical or comedy film.
 Previously, there was a single award for "Best Actor in a Motion Picture", but the creation of the category in 1951 allowed for recognition of it and the Best Actor – Drama.

 The formal title has varied since its inception.
 In 2006, it was officially called: "Best Performance by an Actor in a Motion Picture – Musical or Comedy".
 As of 2013, the wording is "Best Actor in a Motion Picture – Musical or Comedy".